uonafya/mfl_api/dhis_mfl_integration_docs/dhis_mfl_integration.md

 #### b.
 New facility push
 - I know.
 What's a new facility push.
 Well, once a new facility is added into MFL, it is usually given a status `Pending Approval`.
 Now, once this facility is approved, the integration we've made enables MFL to create this new facility in DHIS2 automatically, as a new Organisation Unit.
-- To achieve this, we use the DHIS2 Web API.
-We created.
+- To achieve this, we use the function .